MicrosoftDocs/entra-docs/docs/global-secure-access/reference-windows-client-release-history.md

 - Loading the health check results in advanced diagnostics from a zip file (created by collect logs).
 - Pause and Resume buttons were renamed to Disable and Enable.
 #### Other changes
-Miscellaneous bug fixes and improvements.
+Miscellaneous bug fixes and improvements

 ### 2.1.102
-Release status
+#### Release status
 07/30/2024: Released for download

-Functional changes:
+#### Functional changes
-Support for coexistence with Netskope
+- Support for coexistence with Netskope
-Support for client installation on Azure VM
+- Support for client installation on Azure VM
-Support for sign out
+- Support for sign out
-Icon update and event logs when user disables Private Access.
+- Icon update and event logs when user disables Private Access.
-Other changes:
+#### Other changes
-Stabilization and reliability of the system tray icon status Captive portal detection improvements
+- Stabilization and reliability of the system tray icon status
+- Captive portal detection improvements
-Bug fix: System tray icon crashes when registry keys are manually misconfigured Miscellaneous bug fixes and improvements.
+- Bug fix: System tray icon crashes when registry keys are manually misconfigured
+- Miscellaneous bug fixes and improvements

-2.0.0 and 1.8.239
+### 2.0.0 and 1.8.239
+#### Release status
+7/11/2024: Released for download
+#### Functional changes
 First GA version

-Release status
-7/11/2024: Released for download